Docs

 During application startup, Spring detects the @Transactional annotation and turns the service into a proxy.
 When a client calls the save method, the calls gets routed through a method interceptor.
 The interceptor starts the transaction, calls the actual method, and then commits the transaction when the method returns.

-You can also implement the cross-cutting concerns inside every service method.
-For instance, this is how you would run the save method inside a transaction explicitly:
+The second way to implement cross-cutting concerns is inside every service method.
+For instance, this is how you would run the save method inside a transaction, explicitly:

 @Service